For registration issues, please feel free to contact us through the query form after reading the REGISTRATION page

 Dr. Hande Toffoli (439) ustunel@metu.edu.tr

-Gain the ability to convert problems into algorithms and solving them using a computer language.
+Gain the ability to convert (science based) problems into algorithms and solving them using a computer language.

-for Fall semesters, only regular students are accepted :
+for Fall semesters, only regular students are selected:

 The student should be in his/her 3rd semester OR